 In the dashboard section, you will see key SEO metrics such as your site’s Search Impressions, Total Clicks, Average CTR, and Average Position.

-On top of that, it will display the number of keywords you’ve ranked for, along with the different positions.
+It will also display the number of keywords you’ve ranked for, along with the different positions.

-The ‘Performance Score’ provides a good visual representation of how your content has performed in SERPs over the past 12 months.
+The ‘Performance Score’ provides a good visual representation of your content’s performance in SERPs over the past 12 months.

 The entire content rankings report is a good way to monitor any content decay so you can make changes to your blog posts and prevent them from dropping significantly in rankings.